Skip to main content

 Special interest groups

-Explore clubs or organisations in your community who cater to your interests, such as travel groupsart galleries, or sports teams.
+Explore clubs or organisations in your community who cater to your interests, such as travel groups, art galleries, or sports teams.
 Many of these groups are inclusive and accommodating for individuals with disabilities, including those with low vision.
+If you're planning a trip to a museum, art gallery, or other exhibition, visit their website to learn more about accessible tours and group activities they run.

 Educational institutions